withtally/rollcall/README.md

 ## Goals

-1. Eeduce the overhead for participating in governance by reducing voting gas costs
+1. Reduce the overhead for participating in governance by reducing voting gas costs
 2. Enable onchain governance for tokens which do not already support the snapshot functionality.
 3. Provide a modular framework for governance voting, where vote weights can be pulled from one or more sources and is not limited to token voting exclusively.